brahle/django-quickstart/README.md

 above.
 2. `settings_local.py`, which hold specific settings regarding the current server, like the database information.
-Although it is added to the `.gitignore`, Be careful not to commit the unwanted changes to the repisorty, as that might leak your database username and password.
-It **takes precedence** over `settings_global.py`, so you can use to override settings on a per-machine basis.
+Although it is added to the `.gitignore`, be careful not to commit the unwanted changes to the repisorty, as that might leak your database username and password.
+It **takes precedence** over `settings_global.py`, so you can use it to override settings on a per-machine basis.

 Virtual environment
 -------------------

-We create a virtual environment for the project to live in and add an activation script to the repository root.
-All of the additional required software is installed there.
+The production environment is inside a [virtual environment] (http://docs.python-guide.org/en/latest/dev/virtualenvs/) and we add the activation script of the environment to the git reposiotry. *This is the reason it doesn't work with multiple servers/clients.*

+Inside the virtual environment, we have the following (interesting) directories:

+* `<PROJECT_NAME>` - which is where the git repository is at.
+* ...

 TODO(brahle): **major** Allow users from other servers to simply duplicate the virtual environment.